dandavison/delta/README.md

         --dark                       Use default colors appropriate for a dark terminal background.
 For more control, see the style options and --syntax-theme
     -n, --line-numbers               Display line numbers next to the diff.
-See LINE NUMBERS section --diff-highlight             Emulate diff-highlight (https://github.com/git/git/tree/master/contrib/diff-
+See LINE NUMBERS section -s, --side-by-side               Display a side-by-side diff view instead of the traditional view --diff-highlight             Emulate diff-highlight (https://github.com/git/git/tree/master/contrib/diff-
                                      highlight)
         --diff-so-fancy              Emulate diff-so-fancy (https://github.com/so-fancy/diff-so-fancy)